30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-We like that this program puts a light on work with at-risk youth and crisis counseling, which makes it number 27 on our list.
+Walsh’s program stands out for its focus on at-risk youth and crisis counseling.
 This fully remote school counseling grad degree prioritizes both effective work counseling P-12 students and focused work with at-risk youth, crisis counseling, and being a bridge between families and community resources.
 No on-campus residencies are required in this program, making it truly online, and students have the flexibility to choose from five start dates throughout the year to begin their academic journey.

 Key Highlights: